 In the Spirit of Sugar

 Two years ago it finally happened.
 My lifelong dream of owning an English Bulldog came true.
 In my arms, I held my new puppy, Sugar.
-She was just three months old, a sweet little bundle of wrinkly skin with ears too big for her head and the subtle beginnings of what would seen be her very prominent and signature underbite.
+She was just three months old, a sweet little bundle of wrinkly skin with ears too big for her head and the subtle beginnings of what would soon be her very prominent and signature underbite.
 I was smitten.

 My reasons for wanting an English Bulldog were simple.
 First, they only have an average lifespan of 8-1o years.
 Aside from my marriage, I’m not big on long-term commitments so this suits me just fine.
 Second, they are notoriously lazy, underachievers who would sooner stay on the couch than participate in any kind of cardio activity.
 A short walk (and by walk, I mean a slow mozy) is more than enough to tucker them out for the day.
 We couldn’t be more perfectly matched if we tried.